• Help & Advice

 What if the clinic is closed?

-If you are unable to get to Brook Manchester, or you need emergency contraception when we are closed, you can get it from local pharmacies.
-Emergency contraception is usually free for people aged 24 and under but it’s best to phone in advance.
-You can find your local provider on the map below.
+If you are unable to get to Brook Manchester, or you need emergency contraception when we are closed, you can get it for free from pharmacies without a prescription or appointment.

 You can use Brook’s Find a Service Tool to find other emergency contraception providers near you.